BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text

+#### **A productive five minute fiddle about**

+The thing I have most trouble with is prioritisation.
+It is the most important thing any of us do.
+What we choose to spend our time on basically defines how we live.
+So making sure those choices align with how we want to live it’s pretty much the determining factor as to how good a life we have.
+I remember John Lennon’s quote that “life is what happens while you’re making other plans“.
+It’s hard to imagine anybody more successful than Lennon, but he obviously felt he should’ve done something different.

+My problem is that whenever I sit down and try and prioritise, I find it really hard to focus on the prioritisation bit and by myself just working on stuff I think about was prioritising.
+I’ve never really found a solution to this.

+But I have found is a hack that seems to be working.
+I’ve been doing prioritising in odd 2 to 5 minute blocks of time when I would otherwise have been watching the television or scrolling through stuff online.
+I’ve been trying to do this for years, but my recent breakthrough is using Trello.
+I’ve got a priority list on there that is basically a list of links to other documents.
+I can move Projects up and down the list or follow the link to have a look at the details of something I’m working on and then come straight back.

+It’s probably not the most efficient way of prioritising.
+But it does mean I can do it without having to focus particularly on prioritisation.
+It seems to be working.

 #### **A Distraction Free Day**

 I have an ambitious plan for today.
 I intend to do nothing but work for eight solid hours.
 It’s so happens that I have nobody else in the office.
 I have no calls scheduled.